-I didn’t realize just how strongly we were connected until 2004, when a friend of mine asked me why I was such a big fan of yours.
+I didn’t realize just how strongly my life was connected to your music until 2004 when a friend of mine asked me why I was such a big fan of yours.
 I guess the fact that I had attended your Re-Invention Tour several times that year made an impression of her.
 So instead of trying to tell her, I decided to sit down and put pen to paper to show her.
 And that was what inspired the first rough draft of my story.
 That’s when I discovered the synchronicities between your music and my life’s experiences.

-I submitted that short story to one of your UK fan site’s in the fall of 2004, which was published soon afterwords.
+I submitted that short story to one of your UK fan site’s in the fall of 2004, which got published afterward.
 The feedback that I received was very positive, and it was that positive feedback that inspired me to put a lot more effort into my story-telling.

 My story was published online for free between 2004 and 2010, during which time I received more positive feedback from various English-speaking countries around the world.
-Some visitors suggested that the story could be turned into a book, movie or musical, but I knew that wouldn’t be possible without your permission to sanction your music.
+Some readers suggested that the story become a movie or musical, but I knew that wouldn’t be possible without your willingness to sanction your music.
 The story doesn’t work well without your music.
 They both seem to compliment each other very effectively.
-I stopped writing the story in 2009, after you ended your contract with ©Warner Bros Inc.
+I stopped writing the story in 2009 after you ended your contract with ©Warner Bros Inc.

-But before I moved on from it completely, I decided to honor you and my story by attending a Kabbalah gathering in Portland, Oregon in the summer of 2009.
-And it was during that meeting that I was introduced to the 72 Names of God meditation cards.
-To say that deck of cards spoke to me on a very deep personal level would be an understatement.
+But before I moved on completely, I decided to honor you and my story by attending a Kabbalah gathering in Portland, Oregon in the summer of 2009.
+And it was during that meeting that I discovered the 72 Names of God meditation cards.
+To say that deck of cards spoke to me on a deep level would be an understatement.
 That deck of cards changed my life in a very big way.

 Six months after being introduced to those cards, I was suddenly without a job and an apartment and embarking on a 72-Day journey across the United States.
 The journey began on February 16, 2010, and spin-offs of that journey are still in progress to this very day.
 It’s been quite an adventure.

-In May of 2016 I did take time, however, to pause my journey briefly to obtain a copyright of everything that I had written since 2004.
+In May of 2016, I did take time, however, to pause my journey briefly to obtain a copyright for everything that I had written since 2004.
 I received that copyright from the United States copyright office in May 2016.

-Madonna, I just wanted to take a moment to say, “Thank You” for the music, the courage, the love and inspiration.
-I truly appreciate your artistry for it inspires me, frustrates me and motivates me.
-If at any point you would like to take a closer look at my work, I’ve included links below.
-Membership is free.
-And to be clear, I would be interested in collaborating with you or someone on your team if that opportunity ever presented itself.
+Madonna, I just wanted to take a moment to say, “Thank You” for the music, the courage, the love, and inspiration.
+I genuinely appreciate your artistry for it inspires me, frustrates me and motivates me.
+If at any point you would like to take a closer look at my story I’ve opened it up once again at no charge.
+To be clear, I would be interested in collaborating with you or someone on your team if that opportunity ever presented itself.